 Think you know what your brand represents?
-I’ll let you in on a little secret; it’s not what you say in your slogan, brand values or advertisements.
-It’s whatever consumers say you are.
+I’ll let you in on a little secret; it’s not what you say in your slogan, brand message, values or advertisements.
+It’s whatever consumers perceive your brand to be.

 In this article, we’ll help you explore the different ways in which you can measure brand perception, and how you can actively shift it.